 - Use Shorthand software

 - Struggle through poor audio quality

 And that’s just to name a FEW hurdles that you might face as a transcriptionist.

 #2.
 Medical Transcription employment is declining and very low-paying.

 I honestly would not recommend that anyone purchase a transcription course specifically in the medical transcription field.
-This article details the difference between medical and other types of transcription, and how, sadly, most medical transcription work is being outsourced, meaning very few jobs available in the US.

 #3.
 General and Legal Transcription IS in demand.